noornabi07/animated-text-block-pro/readme.txt

 - **In Effect**: Apply effect when content enters the view.
 - **Our Effect**: Apply effect when content is out from the view.
 - **Style**: Apply the style for text.
 Such as Background, Typography, Color, Padding, and Border.

+= Upgrade to [Animated Text Block] Pro and unlock powerful features to enhance your experience! =

+= 🚀 Pro Features =
+- **✔Multiple Themes**: Choose from a variety of pre-designed themes for unique text animations.
+- **✔Advanced Animations**: Apply smooth and dynamic animations to your text for a more engaging presentation.
+- **✔Shortcode Support**: Easily embed animated text anywhere using shortcodes.
+- **✔Custom Fonts & Styles**:  Choose from a wide range of fonts, colors, and text styles to match your brand.
+- **✔Max-Width Layout**: Control the maximum width for optimal text display.
+- **✔Text Shadow**: Add depth and contrast with customizable text shadows.
+- **✔Animation Speed**: Fine-tune the speed of text animations for better effects.
+- **✔Perspective Depth**: Enhance 3D effects with adjustable perspective depth.
+- **✔Enable Oscillation**: Add dynamic motion with oscillating text effects.
+- **✔Auto Repeat**: Automatically loop animations for continuous display.
+- **✔Repeat Delay Timing**: Control the delay before repeating animations.
+- **✔Animation Effects**: Access premium animation styles for stunning visuals.
+- **✔Random Color**: Apply randomized colors for a vibrant animated text look.
+- **✔More Layouts & Effects**:  Get exclusive text layouts and stunning effects for creative designs.
+- **✔Priority Support**: Get fast and dedicated support for any issues or questions.
+- **✔Updates**:  Stay ahead with new features and improvements in every update.

 = How to use =